BagautdinovaAN/wildrift-tiers/README.md

 ## ✍️ Author

-Created by [Your Name].
+Created by BagautdinovaAN.
 Inspired by modern game UIs and love for Wild Rift.

-## 📜 License

-MIT License (add if needed)